-- School personnel will support parents in helping students fulfill their attendance obligations. - Students will only be absent when it is impossible for them to be in attendance. - Students will remind their parents that contact with the school must occur prior to, or on the day of the student absence from school by 8:30 a.m. - Parents will support their children with responsible attendance at school and check their children's attendance on Skoolee on a regular basis.
+- School personnel will support parents in helping students fulfill their attendance obligations. - Students will only be absent when it is impossible for them to be in attendance. - Students will remind their parents that contact with the school must occur prior to, or on the day of the student absence from school by (time TBA) - Parents will support their children with responsible attendance at school and check their children's attendance on Skoolee on a regular basis.